 \subsection{Quantized Energy Exchange Between Fields}

 What energy values are given when the $ \hat \beta $ terms in the stress tensor generated by equation (\ref{complex.gi.ahat.action}) are actually integrated?
 I investigated this for the hydrogen atom field shortly after publication of reference \cite{rankin.caqg} in hopes that the results would agree better with Dirac Theory than the complex energy eigenvalues of equation (\ref{geometric.wave.eq}).
 Using an adaptation of Lin's integrals as explained by Infeld and Hull\cite{infeld.hull} -- and with help from some simplifying assumptions before I understood that energy density could become negative -- I found that to lowest order, integrated energy values agreed with the energy eigenvalues of nonrelativistic Schr\"{o}dinger Theory\cite{schiff}.
 It's to this same order that the eigenvalues of equation (\ref{geometric.wave.eq}) are real, and the eigenfunctions well behaved, so wavefunction energy eigenvalues tracked in tandem with the integrated energy values to the same degree that the results were well behaved overall.
-In retrospect, this should not be surprising, since had this not been true for the similar, original field theories of quantum wavefunctions\cite{morse.feshbach}, those theories would have been internally inconsistent with quantized atomic energies.
-Nevertheless, this has an important implication.
+In retrospect, this should not be surprising, since had this not been true for the similar, original field theories of quantum wavefunctions\cite{morse.feshbach} -- except that eigenfunctions for negative energy eigenvalues would be expected to integrate to the positive energy, ``antiparticle'' energies -- those theories would have been internally inconsistent with respect to definite, quantized atomic energies.
+Nevertheless, this has an important consequence.

 Ignoring general relativistic effects (gravitation), the total stress tensor energy is conserved.
 Since the wavefunction portion carries the discrete energy amounts predicted by wave mechanics, it is necessarily true that the electromagnetic field {\it must} exchange energy discretely with the bound state wavefunctions.
 But that is a major part of Planck's original quantum postulate\cite{schiff}.
 All that remains is to demonstrate that the electromagnetic radiation emitted or absorbed has frequency $ \nu = E / h $ where $ E $ is the discrete energy amount transferred, and the full Planck postulate would be respected.
 That would account correctly for blackbody radiation.